Takicegek/Interpeer/whitepaper.md

 <TODO: insert diagram job hand-over>

+### 5.2 public jobs
+Not all jobs will be paid.
+Some are needed for the network to function as a whole.

+### 5.2.1 global job - vote-chain
+Each peer keeps copy of the vote-chain.
+This is needed to validate state data.

-### 5.2 root job - DNS, job allocation and IP-lookup
+### 5.2.1 root job - job allocation

-the "root job" will actually be a normal Interpeer job, but will just be paid with the communal account which is raised by tax on all jobs.
-To deal with the volume of requests and security needed, the job will have a long job interval and very large peer-group.
-It's main task will be running the lottery to assign jobs to peers.
+To deal with the volume of requests and security needed, the job will have a long interval and very large peer-group.
+It's task will be running the lottery to assign jobs to peers and signing the vote-chain.

+This job will be paid by minting InterCoin.
+Which will also provide a consistent flow of InterCoins into the system.

+### 5.2.2 unpaid jobs - DNS and IP-lookup
+New seeders show comitment by doing unpaid work to get a peer-rating so they are more likely to win paid jobs.

 Because a peer can prove their own identity using self-signing of their peer ID; no security is needed for translating a peer ID into an IP address.
 But it would be wasteful for all peers to keep a complete peer list up to date, so one peer-group is tasked with handling a list of peer IP addresses.

 Because DNS is only turning a human-readable domain name into a set of IP addresses for hosts, this will be handled by this peer-group too.
-The domain name records are stored on the block-chain, so everyone has a copy.

-Each member of the root-peer-group can answer DNS or IP-lookup requests without contacting the other peers in the group because each entry has a validity period and is signed by other peers that agree.
+Each member of the peer-group can answer DNS or IP-lookup requests without contacting the other peers in the group because each entry has a validity period and is signed by other peers that agree.
 Any peer can sign it, so when a peer asks for an IP-lookup, if it's valid it will reply with a signature to add.

 ### 5.3 Interpeer scripting
 The bundles that uploaders add to the network contain scripts to be run by the seeders which is where all of the work is done to create resources such as Interpeer sites.

 The Interpeer scripting language will be a fork of PHP, this is for a number of reasons:
-- PHP is already fairly secure and tested.
+- PHP is fairly secure and tested.
 - Most of the time the scripts will be serving web pages.
 - Only small modifications will be needed, eg to account for the difference in file storage.

 ### 5.4 jobs
 Each time an uploader adds a script to be run by seeders, it has an associated configuration file that specifies how long it will run on a peer-group before the job is complete.
 If it is a continuing operation peers will be swapped in one at a time.

-An example of a common job would be hosting a interpeer-site; using 3 peers, each peer running it for 30 minutes, and every 10 minutes one peer would leave and another join.
-So every 10 minutes all the peers would verify consensus then get paid.
+An example of a common job would be hosting a interpeer-site; using 5 peers, each peer running it for 30 minutes, and every 6 minutes one peer would leave and another join so all the peers would verify consensus at this point to get paid.

 All jobs are limited by the processing power and memory that can be used by one job slot.
-If a the job exceeds this, it fails (in a way that the script can catch the error and deal with it).
-If a interpeer script needs more than the maximum, it uses more job slots.
+If the job exceeds this, it fails (in a way that the script can catch the error and deal with it).
+If a script needs more than the maximum, it uses more job slots.

 ### 5.4.1 job scheduling
-Each peer specifies how many jobs they can do concurrently, then requests that many “job slots” which are globally agreed and maintained by the root-peer-group.

-The “job slots” are like lottery tickets; each time a peer in a peer-group must relinquish it's job, the new peer is defined by which job slot has a hash of [job_id + hand-over time] that matches the job slot id.
+In each cycle a peer gets tickets for completing jobs successfully, they can only request that many paid jobs in the next cycle.
+If they want to increase the amount of jobs, say they have no tickets for example, they can do unpaid work (there is a limit to how much they can request based on how many tickets they have).

-If peers try to turn down jobs by not responding, they will get banned once they have enough negative ratings.
-Also a peer can only increase how many job slots they are requesting by 1 each interval (to stop peers claiming more than they can process to disrupt the network).
+If peers try to turn down jobs by not responding, they receive a negative rating.
+This cancels a previous ticket.

 ### 5.4.2 job hand-over
 With a continuing task (such as serving an interpeer-site) it is broken into jobs of a certain length for each peer; each peer finishes a job at a different time interval to stagger hand-over. at the end of each job the peer must contact the replacement peer to get rewarded (with virtual currency and positive ratings).

 Peers will join a peer-group by doing the necessary handshake ahead of time, so hand-over events happen exactly on schedule.

-Because peer-groups are contacted ahead of time, and hand-overs are staggerd, all that is needed is 1 old peer to transfer the memory of the task to 1 new peer.
+Because peer-groups are contacted ahead of time, and hand-overs are staggerd, all that is normally needed is 1 old peer to transfer the memory of the task to 1 new peer.

 ### 5.5 initial boot-strapping
 When first connecting to the Interpeer network, a peer needs certain information (for example the IP address of other peers).
 A bootstrap request can be answered by any peer, and when no peers are known [interpeer.net](www.interpeer.net) can be used or the Interpeer IRC chat room for redundancy.